Shadowsith/mumble-ruby-pluginbot-plugins/README.md

 Information about the linux system where the pluginbot is running

 ### Search
-Demo plugin to search files in music folder of the bot **Third party requirements**: find
+Demo plugin to search files in music folder of the bot<br>
+**Third party requirements**: find <br>

 ### GoogleTTS
-Text to speech functionality with help of google text to speech engine **Third party requirements**: mplayer
+Text to speech functionality with help of google text to speech engine<br>
+**Third party requirements**: mplayer

 ### MaryTTS
-Text to speech functionality with help of open source marry text to speech engine **Third party requirements**: wget
+Text to speech functionality with help of open source marry text to speech engine<br>
+**Third party requirements**: wget

 ### Delete (Coming soon)
-Delete add music files from file system
+Delete add music files from file system<br>
 **Third party requirements**: rm

 ### Move (Coming soon)
-Move/rename music files from one folder into onther **Third party requirements**: mv
+Move/rename music files from one folder into onther<br>
+**Third party requirements**: mv